 - What are the requirements for doing well in your class, and how do you assess students' work?
 Can you show me examples of student work that meets the class requirements? - My child is struggling to keep up.
 What support can the school offer my child to make sure he or she does not fall behind?
 What support is the school providing my child to ensure progress? - What are the course objectives?
 How do these objectives lead to the overall goal for the course or grade? - My child would benefit from taking more challenging courses.
-What courses will help my child be prepared for college or the workplace? - What extracurricular activities are available for my child to participate in? - What resources and supports are available to my help child apply to colleges?
+What courses will help my child be prepared for college or the - what courses will help my child be prepared for conlege of the workplace?
+What extra-curricular activities are available for my child to - participate in?
+What resources and supports are available to help my child apply to colleges?